freer4an/portfolio-website/README.md

 This is a portfolio website with an admin panel.
 From the admin panel you can manipulate projects and data of the author of the portfolio.

 ## Usage

-Make sure you have installed docker engine.
+Create ".env" file and define "login" and "password" for admin in .env Make sure you have installed docker engine.

 ```console